robreuss/VirtualGameController/README.md

 - Wraps Apple's *GameController* framework API (GCController)
 - Create software-based controllers (that use the MFi profiles)
 - Controller forwarding
-- Bidirectional communication between software-based controllers and game
+- Bidirectional communication between software-based controllers and game, including larger files such as images represented as NSData (on a seperate channel)
 - Device motion support
 - Custom controller elements
 - Custom element mapping